 In an effort to include more children in the festivities of Halloween, the Food Allergy Research and Education Foundation created the Teal Pumpkin Project.
 The project aims to help include children with aggressive food allergies in trick or treating festivities.

 By placing an all teal pumpkin on your porch, you’re signifying to trick or treaters that you have treats that are friendly to children with food allergies.
-This is a good way to include the trick or treaters who have to be a little more cautious during the Halloween season.
+This is a good way to include the trick-or-treaters who have to be a little more cautious during the Halloween season.

 If you’re interested in participating in the Teal Pumpkin project, consider handing out small gifts and toys instead of candy.
 Simple things like spider rings, stickers, wooden airplanes, and Halloween coloring packs are all great ideas for children who have severe food allergies.

-This activity can be fun for the whole family!
+This activity can be Halloween fun for the whole family!
 Take time decorating doors with things that you may have around the house, such as construction paper, fall foliage, or toilet paper.
 It’s very easy to transform your bathroom door into Frankenstein’s monster or a toilet paper mummy.

 Consider turning this into a friendly family competition!
 Have everybody decorate a door in the house, and the winner decides how to decorate the front door for trick or treaters.
 This is a fun and creative way to bring the family together for the Halloween season.